Skip to main content

 We continue to advance our work on refillable packaging by exploring new partnerships that are critical to develop and scale reuse and refillable delivery models.

-- Canada: We have been engaged with leading Producer Responsibility Organizations and regulators that are responsible for the implementation of expanded municipal recycling programs across the country.
-This work has led to the acceptance of K-Cup pods into Canadian province-run recycling programs in Ontario and Quebec.
+• Canada: Our engagement with Producer Responsibility Organizations and regulators that are responsible for the implementation of expanded recycling programs has led to the acceptance of K-Cup pods into Canadian province-run recycling programs in Ontario and Quebec.
+In 2025, acceptance coverage reached more than 36% of the Canadian population, with further expansion expected in 2026.

-- U.S.: KDP played a key role in launching the country’s first Producer Responsibility Organization, Circular Action Alliance, and is the only organization approved to implement U.S. EPR laws for paper and packaging and is operating as the sole Producer Responsibility Organization in California, Colorado, Maryland, Minnesota and Oregon.
+• U.S.: KDP played a key role in launching the country’s first Producer Responsibility Organization, Circular Action Alliance, the only organization approved to implement U.S. EPR laws for paper and packaging and operating as the sole Producer Responsibility Organization in California, Colorado, Maryland, Minnesota, Oregon and Washington.
 In 2024, we also joined forces with other consumer packaged goods producers and retailers through the EPR Leadership Forum to advocate for well-designed EPR for packaging in the U.S.

 *According to The Recycling Partnership, the U.S. recycling system is not a unified or governmental entity, but rather a network of more than 9,000 separate local recycling programs.
 Each individual program has specific parameters for which materials can be recycled and municipalities collect recyclables in different ways.